 Positive change requires big shifts to be made not only by producing companies but also by governments, authorities, and individuals.
 Appropriate legislation can force the hands of tech companies (and consumers) and be an agent of good when it comes to the environment.

 Pollution monitoring has become more commonplace, enabling governments to understand the scale of the problem.

 For example, the French government is one of the few actively fighting built-in obsolescence by the tech companies operating in their jurisdiction.
 In 2015, the French National Assembly established fines of up to €300,000 and jail terms of up to two years for manufacturers planning the failure of their products in advance.
 In 2018, after Apple admitted that they intentionally slowed down their older devices through updates, the French investigated the company under this French law.

-Other governments and legislations have also sought to regulate e-waste.
+Other governments and legislations have also sought to regulate e-waste and reduce the negative effects of technology.
 There is no nationwide law regarding the effects of technology on the environment in the US.
 But there are laws at the state level.

 California was the first state to pass an e-recycling law back in 2003, and 27 other states have since followed suit.
 New York was the first major city to establish its own e-waste collection program.
 The city also placed a ban on electronics going into garbage cans.
 Around the world, many other jurisdictions also have laws or regulations on e-waste.

 The Basel Convention on the Control of Transboundary Movements of Hazardous Wastes1 and their Disposal is the most comprehensive international environmental agreement on hazardous and other wastes.
 This agreement is almost universal, with 187 Parties.
 But in many places, these laws, regulations, and agreements still fall short of the mark.